-Forecasted capital expenditures for the Ain Al Safra field consists of costs related to the testing of the Ain Al Safra-2 well targeting the Triassic reservoirs.
+Forecasted capital expenditures for the Ain Al Safra field consists of the completion of the Ain Al Safra-2 well targeting the Triassic reservoir.
 The Ain Al Safra-2 well was suspended in 2014 prior to testing due to security developments.
-The testing of the Ain Al Safra-2 well is expected to be completed in the first half of the year.
+The testing of the Ain Al Safra-2 well is expected to be completed in the second half of the year.